terrimporter/CO1Classifier/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4741447.svg)](https://doi.org/10.5281/zenodo.4741447)

 This repository contains training sets that can be used with the Ribosomal Database Project classifier (Wang et al., 2007) to taxonomically assign Eukaryote CO1 mtDNA sequences.
 The latest release can be downloaded from https://github.com/terrimporter/CO1Classifier/releases .
-The trained files ready to be used with the RDP Classifier are available as well as the original files used for training (a taxonomy file and a FASTA file) are available as 'version-ref'.  **Since version 5, I'm also releasing reference sets formatted to work with BLAST+ and SINTAX.**
+The trained files ready to be used with the RDP Classifier are available as well as the original files used for training (a taxonomy file and a FASTA file) are available as 'version-ref'.

+**In the latest version, reference sequences formatted for the RDP classifier, BLAST, and SINTAX are also available.**

 ## Quick start